AbhishekPednekar84/personal-blog-site/content/pre-commit.md

 ![Formatted-Code]({static}/images/Formatted_Code.jpg)

 Let's go ahead and commit this.
-If all is good, both out hooks should pass followed by a successful `git commit`.
+If all is good, both our hooks should pass followed by a successful `git commit`.

 ![Final-Commit]({static}/images/Final_Commit.jpg)